-In order to give you a sense of the average salary for a pest control technician in different locations, we scraped data from thousands of job postings on Indeed.com, sorted it, analyzed it, and present it here for you.
+To give you a sense of the average pest control salary for technicians in different locations, we scraped data from thousands of salary reports and job postings, sorted it, analyzed it, and brought it here for you.

 *Note: this data includes all positions and levels of experience, from someone just getting started in the industry to a technician with years of experience.

-Hourly average rate for technicians
+Hourly average rate for pest control technicians

-This works out to an average annual salary of $36,200.
+This works out to an average annual salary of $46,342.
 However, remember that this is just an average.
 It includes salaries listed in both high cost of living areas (such as cities) and low cost of living areas (such as rural areas).

 Average rate by state

-While looking at the big picture of the pest control industry is helpful, zooming in to the state level can give you a better sense of what the industry looks like on a state-by-state basis.
+While looking at the big picture of the pest control industry is helpful, zooming in on the state level can give you a better sense of what the industry looks like on a state-by-state basis.

 What follows are the average hourly rates in each state.
 As noted, this data includes both the high and low amounts and is across a variety of positions.